Kola Onadipe: Biography

 Kola Onadipe was born in Ijebu-Ode, Ogun state, Nigeria.
 He was born into a polygamous family and was the second son of his mother.
 Onadipe studied Law at the University of London in 1949 and later opened a law firm with his close friend Abraham Adesanya.
 He had fifteen children, seven boys and eight girls, to whom he dedicated his life and ensured they excelled in achieving acceptable academic status.
 He died at the age of sixty-six after he suffered a stroke on 4 December 1988.
 He was buried at his residential home in Ogbogbo, Ijebu-Ode, Nigeria.

 He was the Principal of Olu-Iwa College (one of the four major high schools in Ijebu-Ode in the late 1940s, the 1950s and early 1960s).
 He was a staunch disciplinarian and kept the school in top level academic and moral flavour.
 His popular expression was "You go" which meant that if he caught you being a truant, you will be expelled, regardless of who your parents might be.
 He was well respected by the proprietor of the school, Chief Timothy Adeola Odutola.

-Boys from all over Nigeria who were admitted to the college became great men under him and went to higher institutions of learning both at home and abroad to become greater leaders and professionals in life.
-They are too many to mention or list.
+He supported his local community through philanthropic contributions as well as supporting local students’ academic goals.